Chart Color Schemes

 An assessment of population growth drivers in Healesville - Yarra Glen reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Healesville - Yarra Glen's population is approximately 14,153 as of November 2025.
-This figure represents an increase of 88 people since the 2021 Census, which reported a population of 14,065.
-The increase is inferred from ABS estimates of 14,043 in June 2024 and 92 validated new addresses since the Census date.
-This results in a population density of 38 persons per square kilometer.
-The area's 0.6% growth since the census places it within 2.7 percentage points of the SA3 area (3.3%), indicating competitive growth fundamentals.
-Overseas migration was the primary driver of population growth during recent periods.
+This figure represents an increase of 88 people since the 2021 Census, which recorded a population of 14,065.
+The growth is inferred from the estimated resident population of 14,043 in June 2024 and the addition of 92 validated new addresses since the Census date.
+This results in a population density ratio of 38 persons per square kilometer.
+Healesville - Yarra Glen's 0.6% growth since the census places it within 2.7 percentage points of the SA3 area (3.3%), indicating competitive growth fundamentals.
+Overseas migration was the primary driver of population growth in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends suggest an increase just below the national median by 2041, with the area expected to expand by 791 persons, reflecting a total increase of 4.8% over the 17-year period.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Future population trends suggest an increase just below the national median, with the area expected to expand by 791 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 4.8% over the 17 years.

 Frequently Asked Questions - Population